Easy Fridge Pickles

 - In a saucepan, combine vinegar, salt, crushed red pepper flakes, sugar and mustard seeds.
 Place the saucepan over medium heat and stir the mixture until the salt and sugar have completely dissolved, about 5 minutes.
 Remove the brine from heat and let it cool for a few minutes.

-- Take a clean glass jar with a tight-fitting lid and pack the sliced cucumbers and onions into it in layers.
+- Pack the cucumber slices and onions in layers in a clean jar with a tight-fitting lid.
 Make sure to leave about an inch of headspace at the top of the jar to allow for expansion.

 - Once the brine has cooled, carefully pour it over the cucumbers, ensuring they are fully submerged.
 The brine should cover the cucumbers completely.
 If needed, use a clean spoon to press down the cucumbers gently.